arras-energy/gridlabd-old/docs/Use cases/Integration capacity analysis.md

 # Data Inputs
-- Feeder network data including all equipment, settings, and configuration information -Electrical characteristics such as thermal ratings for all 3-phase conductors in the feeder, resistance of each 3-phase line section, line-neutral voltages at each node, current, and fault duties.
+- Feeder network data including all equipment, settings, and configuration information
+- Electrical characteristics such as thermal ratings for all 3-phase conductors in the feeder, resistance of each 3-phase line section, line-neutral voltages at each node, current, and fault duties.
-- 576 hourly profiles (monthly min and max day) based on localized load shapes -Sequence of power injection or load quantities at node
+- 576 hourly profiles (monthly min and max day) based on localized load shapes
+- Sequence of power injection or load quantities at node

 # Configurations
 - Node reduction, minimizing the number of nodes analyzed, and limitation category reduction for strong feeders are acceptable methods for computational efficiency
 - Voltage regulating devices must be allowed to float in power flow simulations
 - Pre-existing conditions should only be included when adding DER degrades the pre-existing condition, but ICA values should not reflect this limit if adding DER improves pre-existing condition
--ICA values should be assessed for the following scenarios for each node considered:
+- ICA values should be assessed for the following scenarios for each node considered:
   - Uniform Generation
   - Uniform Load
   - Fixed PV